-The Beaconsfield Archive Project (BAP) (now called The Beaconsfield Archive Group) came into being as a result of a proposal put to the Society by Mike and Margaret Grace who had been tirelessly looking after the archive for a number of years.
+The Beaconsfield Archive Group (formally called The Beaconsfield Archive Project) came into being as a result of a proposal put to the Society by Mike and Margaret Grace who had been tirelessly looking after the archive for a number of years.
 They realised that the large archive of documents, books, newspaper cuttings, maps, photographs and artefacts in an attic in the Town Hall was not accessible to the people of Beaconsfield.
 Moreover, the archive had been added to over the years and there was uncertainty as to what exactly was in it.
 A subcommittee, led by the late John Stanbury, including Margaret and Mike Grace, Clare Bull and Debbie Marsden, was formed and the Beaconsfield Archive Project was born.